qchiujunhao/galaxy-mcp/README.md

 - **Workflow Integration**: Access and import workflows from the Interactive Workflow Composer (IWC)
 - **History Operations**: Manage Galaxy histories and datasets
 - **File Management**: Upload files to Galaxy from local storage
+- **Comprehensive Testing**: Full test suite with mock-based testing for reliability

 ## Quick Start